 This quote from Peter Drucker and Mark Fields originally referred to organizational culture.
 However, it applies here, too.
-In the eyes of your opposition, your nonprofit may seem to be part of a larger culture that threatens them.
-So, the second important piece of research into your opposition is to look at your work from their cultural perspective.
+In the eyes of your opposition, your nonprofit may seem to be part of a broader culture that threatens them.
+So, the next vital research into your opposition is looking at your work from their cultural perspective.
 They may view your organization as a part of a secular or elitist culture that violates their beliefs.
-They may see your organization as having failed to show solidarity or even awareness of their economic crisis.
+Or they may see your organization as having failed to show solidarity or even awareness of their crisis.
 You need to frame your narratives for them accordingly.

 “If we…spent less time pontificating and more trying to work through the implications of policy proposals, we’d realize how clueless we are and moderate our views.”

 One strategy is to set up a safe space in which we challenge our opposition and ourselves to explain how the ideas we support would be put into effect and what the results would be.
 Another strategy is to create stories that bridge cultures.